Daft Punk: 2016–2020: Final projects and appearances

-2021–present: Disbandment
+2021–present: Disbandment and separate projects

 On 22 February 2021, Daft Punk released a video on their YouTube channel titled "Epilogue".
-The video features a scene from their 2006 film Electroma, in which one robot explodes and the other walks away into the sunset; a title card created with Warren Fu reads "1993–2021" while an excerpt of Daft Punk's song "Touch" plays.
+The video features a scene from their 2006 film Electroma, in which one robot explodes and the other walks away into the sunset; a title card created with Warren Fu reads "1993–2021" while an excerpt of Daft Punk's song "Touch" plays, indicating their disbandment.
 Later that day, Daft Punk's longtime publicist, Kathryn Frazier, confirmed that they had split, but did not give a reason.
 The news led to a surge in Daft Punk sales, with digital album purchases rising by 2,650%.
 Their friend and collaborator Todd Edwards confirmed that Bangalter and Homem-Christo remained active separately.
 He later said they were "going in different directions", and that Homem-Christo was more drawn to hip-hop and Bangalter was interested in film.
-As of 2023, Bangalter and Homem-Christo still shared a studio and equipment.
+As of 2023, Bangalter and Homem-Christo still share a studio and equipment.

-On 22 February 2022, one year after their disbandment, Daft Punk announced a 25th-anniversary edition of Homework.
+In February 2022, Daft Punk announced a 25th-anniversary edition of Homework.
 It included a remix album, Homework (Remixes), which was also released separately.
 Daft Punk also broadcast a Twitch stream of their performance at the Mayan Theater in Los Angeles from their 1997 Daftendirektour.
 The video featured previously unreleased footage of the duo without costumes.
 Daft Punk released behind-the-scenes "archives" from the D.A.F.T.
 DVD and vinyl repressing for Human After All, Alive 2007, and Daft Club, which were released on 9 September 2022.

 On 12 May 2023, Daft Punk released a 10th-anniversary edition of Random Access Memories, with 35 minutes of previously unreleased outtakes and demos.
+Songs include "Horizon" (included in the Japanese and Deluxe editions in 2013), and the version of "Touch" used for the "Epilogue" YouTube video in 2021.
 "Infinity Repeating (2013 Demo)", featuring Casablancas and the Voidz, was released as a single with a music video.
 It was called Daft Punk's "last song ever" in press releases.
+Ahead of the album’s release, Daft Punk unveiled a preview of several previously unreleased tracks from the anniversary album on their YouTube channel and major digital distribution platforms, including "The Writing of Fragments of Time", a studio session with Todd Edwards, on 22 March, and "GLBTM (Studio Outtakes)", an early version of "Give Life Back to Music", on 20 April.
 On 17 November, Daft Punk released a version of Random Access Memories with no drums or percussion.